Call for Submissions

 We invite submissions of papers in two categories:

-- Full research papers: these papers describe empirical or theoretical research results, e.g., based on a controlled experiment, questionnaire survey, case study, or mathematical modeling, or introduce a novel design contribution, e.g., a conceptual framework or tool-supported approach.
+- Full research papers (up to 10+2 pages): these papers describe empirical or theoretical research results, e.g., based on a controlled experiment, questionnaire survey, case study, or mathematical modeling, or introduce a novel design contribution, e.g., a conceptual framework or tool-supported approach.
 Design contributions presented in full research papers must be appropriately evaluated.
 Secondary studies, replication studies, and negative results are also welcome.
 A full research paper is up to 10 pages, plus a maximum of 2 pages for references.

-- Short papers: these papers do not describe full empirical studies but should be seen as research-oriented position or new idea papers that are worth discussing with the community.
+- Short papers (up to 5+1 pages): these papers do not describe full empirical studies but should be seen as research-oriented position or new idea papers that are worth discussing with the community.
 For example, a short paper might identify and describe important challenges or present visionary new solution ideas (no evaluation required).
 Preliminary research results are also appropriate for a short paper.
 A short paper is up to 5 pages, plus a maximum of 1 page for references.

 Each paper submission will undergo a double-anonymous review process with three independent reviews and a virtual PC discussion.
-Acceptance criteria include novelty, academic and industrial relevance for SE4AI, rigor, and verifiability & transparency.
+Acceptance criteria include novelty, academic and industrial relevance for SE4AI, rigor, verifiability & transparency, and presentation.
 The accepted full and short papers will be published in the ICSE Companion proceedings, and at least one author needs to register for CAIN’26 to present the paper in person.

 If a paper is rejected as a full paper because the reviewers consider that the research is in the early stages or lacking evaluation, the paper will be reevaluated as a short paper.
 If accepted as a short paper, authors can choose to accept or decline to resubmit as a short paper.
 Rejected papers may also be considered for the poster track – this will depend on the quantity of papers received and the agreement of the authors.